I. Trial Research Project

 - The student will submit the trial research paper prior to the end of the spring quarter of the second year and defend the trial research paper at a hearing with his or her committee prior to the end of the Spring Quarter of the second year.
 At the hearing, the committee will also assess the student’s breadth and depth of knowledge of his or her research problem.

 - Successful completion of the trial research project is a prerequisite for Ph.D. candidacy.

 - To begin the dissertation process, a student must form a three-member dissertation committee consisting of a chairperson and two other faculty members.
 Typically, the chair is the student's primary research advisor.
 The chair of the dissertation committee must be a faculty or emeritus faculty member in the Psychology Department.
 At least one other member of the committee must be a faculty, emeritus faculty or affiliated faculty member in the Psychology Department.
-The third member of the committee may be from outside of the Psychology Department, provided that the chair of the dissertation committee gives his or her approval.
+The third member of the committee may be a University of Chicago faculty member from outside of the Psychology Department, provided that the chair of the dissertation committee gives his or her approval.

 - To be admitted to Ph.D. candidacy, a student must have successfully completed: (1) the Common Graduate Curriculum (including the statistics, and breadth); (2) the course requirements specified by a program or an individual course of study approved by the Curriculum Committee; (3) a trial research project; (4) approval of the dissertation proposal by all members of the student's dissertation committee following the oral defense.